-When water is pumped into Sites Reservoir, concentrations of suspended sediment may initially be relatively high, causing concentrations of total metals to also be high.
-Eventually, based on empirical data from other reservoirs (Brune 1953), over the course of days and months, most suspended sediment entering Sites Reservoir would settle, falling to the bottom of the reservoir, which would cause substantial reductions in total metal concentrations.
-Metal concentrations were estimated both with and without settling of suspended sediment (Section 6.3.2.10, Pesticides and Metals other than Mercury, in Chapter 6).
+When water is first pumped into Sites Reservoir, concentrations of suspended sediment may be relatively high, causing concentrations of total metals to also be high.
+Eventually, based on empirical data from other reservoirs (Brune 1953), most suspended sediment entering Sites Reservoir would settle, falling to the bottom of the reservoir, which would cause substantial reductions in total metal concentrations.
+Metal concentrations were estimated both with and without settling of suspended sediment (Pesticides and Metals other than Mercury in Chapter 6).
 This range of assumptions provides a range of estimated concentrations, including those that may occur when water first enters Sites Reservoir and those that may occur after diversions to storage have stopped.
 Most releases from Sites Reservoir would occur after settling of suspended sediment.

 The settling analysis acknowledges the uncertainty associated with it.
-Most of the sediment entering Sites Reservoir is expected to settle in the reservoir, and declines in metal concentrations could be substantial, with rate of decline being more rapid when concentrations are higher (Baker and Adams 1982:33-45, Colman et al. 2016, Hesslein et al. 1980, Rader et al. 2019).
+Most of the sediment entering Sites Reservoir is expected to settle in the reservoir.
 Several conservative assumptions were made in the evaluation of settling of suspended sediment that may result in underestimation of the effect of settling on metal concentrations, as follows: